Contemporary art in Egypt: The 2000–2011 era

 In 1998, the Townhouse Gallery was launched.
 This marks the beginning of a new era in Egyptian contemporary Art toward the will to democratize the art to any audience.
 New mediums of art emerging, such as video or installations, and the number of open and free art spaces is rising mainly in Cairo and Alexandria.

 However, this development of the Egyptian contemporary art is still facing censorship from the government, the lack of funding from official sources, and the influence of foreign curators on the work exposed.

 Egyptian arts post-2011 revolution

 The 2011 Egyptian revolution and the fall of former Egyptian President, Hosni Mubarak, ushered a new era of arts that reflects new social and political environment.
+A large movement of uprisings over the Middle East and North Africa called "Arab Spring" or Egyptian Spring from 2010 to 2013 created political change in social life as well as in the art production.
+The self-immolation of Mohamed Bouazizi in Tunisia was the commencement of Arab Spring, leading to widespread protests.
 "The revolution triggered a new public culture" From the beginning of the revolution, artists played a significant role in the protests.
 Likewise, many genres of arts emerged such as street art, music and what so called 'electro sha'bi' or 'Techno sha'bi'.
 Artists used arts to document and capture the essence of the revolution.
 They also distribute their arts through on- line and social networks.
 Graffiti and political song are among the most powerful tools in the new public culture.
+This movement was an inspiration to many and created the opportunity for many artists to collaborate on larger-scale projects like murals and installations.